greentic-ai/greentic/README.md

           max_words: 3
       fallback_agent:
         type: ollama
+        model: gemma:instruct
         task: |
-          You are a weather bot and have asked the location for a weather forecast.
+          The user wants the weather forecast.
+Find out for which city or location they want the weather and assign this to a state value named `q`.
+If they mention the days, assign the number to a state value named `days`, otherwise use `3` for `days`.
-          The user responded in free text.
-Extract exactly the location they want the weather for.
+          If you are unsure about the place (`q`), ask the user to clarify where they want the weather forecast for.
-          Return **exactly** a JSON object like:
-          {
-            "q": "<location text>",
-          }
       routing:
         - to: forecast_weather
   # 3) “forecast_weather”: the Weather API tool, using the JSON from parse_request.